jsangilve/hatethatcode/content/aws-lambda/uploading_files.md

 put(key: string, object: any, config?: any): Promise<Object>;
 ```

-At first glance, I found the options to be quite limited, but after having a look at code, I found the following configuration options:
+At first glance, I encountered the options a bit limited, but after having a look at code, I found the following configuration options:

 * `contentDispoistion`
 * `cache`